Graceful Tool-Output Truncation: The PARTIAL Signal¶

 The marker is load-bearing.
 A trailing [PARTIAL] line is the easiest implementation and the most ignored — the model reads the prefix as the document and the trailing line as commentary.
 Anthropic's own Read tool surfaced this as a bug: the agent treated the preview as the complete file, rules in the un-read portion were silently absent from context, and no signal reached the operator (anthropics/claude-code#28783).
 The marker belongs in a structurally distinct slot — a leading banner, a separate JSON field, or schema-typed metadata.

-Where the Lever Lives¶
+Where the lever lives¶

-This is a tool author layer that composes with three adjacent layers: harness compression (Terminal Tool Output Compression), harness rewriting (PostToolUse Output Replacement), and server-side durability (MCP Result Persistence Annotation).
+This is a tool-author layer that composes with three adjacent layers: harness compression (Terminal Tool Output Compression), harness rewriting (PostToolUse Output Replacement), and server-side durability (MCP Result Persistence Annotation).
 The four stack: a tool can ship a PARTIAL contract while a harness compresses the prefix and an MCP server marks the result durable.

 Diagram¶